crossid/developer-site/docs/guides/get_started/signup.md

 ## What is a Tenant?

-A tenant is an isolated private namespace that holds all resources related to identity management.
+A tenant is an isolated private namespace that holds all resources related to identity management, such as [applications](/docs/concepts/Application), users, groups.

 To get started, let's signup a free developer edition tenant.